tewarid/tewarid.github.io/_posts/2014/2014-10-29-wireless-router-with-buildroot-and-raspberry-pi.md

 iptables -A FORWARD -i wlan0 -o usb0 -j ACCEPT
 ```

-Where usb0 is the ethernet interface on my Raspberry Pi.
+Where usb0 is a WAN interface on my Raspberry Pi.

 Check how your default route is configured, with